 In This Guide

-Let’s make planning your big day simple, stress-free, and even fun.
+Let us make planning your big day simple, stress-free, and even fun.
 Ready?
-Let’s do this!

 How to Start Planning a Wedding (Quick Checklist)

-If you’re wondering where to start, this quick wedding planning checklist gives you an overview of the entire process.
+If you are wondering where to start, this quick wedding planning checklist gives you an overview of the entire process.
 Think of it as your roadmap for planning a wedding step by step.

 Checklist